saidimu/dotcloudjs-client/README.md

 dotcloud.js
 ===========
 Javascript gateway library to powerful cloud services.
+Meant to be used in conjuction with [dotcloudjs-server](https://github.com/dotcloud/dotcloudjs-server).
 For more information, head over to <http://js.dotcloud.com>

 Building your own